Updated August 2026

 Which produces production-ready code?

 For polished UI components, v0 produces the cleanest output, since it ships shadcn/ui and Tailwind out of the box.
-For end-to-end apps with auth, database, and API logic, Lovable produces the most complete starting point because it scaffolds Supabase by default.
+For end-to-end apps with auth, database, and API logic, Lovable produces the most complete starting point because it scaffolds a managed backend by default, Lovable Cloud since 2026, with Supabase still selectable.
 Bolt sits in the middle: it generates real, runnable full-stack code, but you typically need to refactor before deploying to production.
 None of the three replace a senior engineer review for production launches.

 v0 has the smoother deployment story if you live in the Vercel ecosystem.
 Output drops directly into a Next.js app and ships to Vercel in one click.
-Bolt deploys directly to Netlify from inside the browser editor and also supports manual export to Vercel or any host.
+Bolt publishes from inside the browser editor, defaulting since 2026 to its own .bolt.host hosting, with Netlify available once you connect a Netlify account in settings, plus manual export to Vercel or any host.
 If your stack is Next.js plus Vercel, v0 wins on integration.
 If you want a self-contained browser environment that builds and deploys without leaving the tab, Bolt wins.

 Lovable is better for non-coders building an actual product.
-It scaffolds the database, auth, and API in one go, so a founder without coding experience can ship a working SaaS prototype in an afternoon. v0 is more of a UI generator: you describe a screen and it builds the front end, but you still need a developer to wire up the back end.
+It scaffolds the database, auth, and API in one go, so a founder without coding experience can ship a working SaaS prototype in an afternoon. v0 was long a UI generator that left the back end to you; as of August 2026 Vercel markets it as a full-stack agentic builder that connects to databases and deploys, but it still assumes you can read and own the code it hands back.
 For a non-technical founder, Lovable removes more friction.

 Are these tools the same as Cursor?

-No. Cursor and Windsurf are AI-native code editors aimed at engineers who already write code. v0, Lovable, and Bolt are AI app builders aimed at users who want a working app without opening a code editor.
+No. Cursor and Windsurf (renamed Devin Desktop by Cognition on 2 June 2026; windsurf.com redirects to devin.ai/desktop) are AI-native code editors aimed at engineers who already write code. v0, Lovable, and Bolt are AI app builders aimed at users who want a working app without opening a code editor.
 The two categories are complementary: many teams scaffold an MVP in Lovable or Bolt, then move into Cursor for ongoing development.
 See our guide to AI coding agents in 2026 for the full landscape.

 Bottom line